+Page 1

 Security system: The security update is required for several reasons.
 Security access limits are important to obtain favorable insurance rates for pool operations next summer.
 Replacement of security cameras and both limiting and authorizing access to only authorized persons is important to safeguard clubhouse, basketball, pool and tennis facilities.
 The estimated cost for a security system is about $25,000, based upon preliminary information received.
 Security footage is also helpful to assist law enforcement as appropriate.

 The HOA has the authority to pay for these large ticket items via either a special assessment, or the HOA can raise the monthly dues to account for these expected expenses during 2022.
 The Board is inclined to prefer an increase of monthly dues as opposed to a large, one-time special assessment.
 The exact amount of a monthly increase is to be determined as soon as possible when information is available.
 The Board is sensitive to homeowner expenses and will limit expenses as much as possible.
-Community members will be informed as soon as possible as to these decisions.
+Community members will be informed as to these decisions.

-Pool operation: It is uncertain whether lifeguards, pool attendants, or a mix, at to be determined wages, will be available at the pool during 2022.
+Pool operation: It is uncertain whether lifeguards, pool attendants, or a mix, at to-be-determined wages, will be available at the pool during 2022.
 Therefore, the costs to staff operation are uncertain.
 However, we expect the pool to function without extensive repairs during 2022 due to long-term fixes during 2021.

 In summary, the Board is actively working with PMI fiscal staff to identify and calculate costs for 2022 and pass that information to homeowners as soon as possible.